Liam Laughin is new to the drag scene. Starting in 2020, Liam Laughin has a background in cosplay and decided to openly pursue drag at the age of 32.

-Liam Laughin: Ah, I don’t at the moment, but every now and then, just to past time, my husband and I will come up with funny drag names, and I’ve seen a lot of really good drag names out there.
-I think I have a running list, but no I don’t have something nailed down just yet (laughter).
+Liam Laughin: Ah, I don’t at the moment, but every now and then, just to pass time, my husband and I will come up with funny drag names, and I’ve seen a lot of really good drag names out there.
+I think I have a running list, but no I don’t have something nailed down just yet [laughter].

-Interviewer: OK!
-So, there are a lot of terms and styles of drag from drag Queens, drag kings, to glamour Queens, comedy Queens bearded Queens, the list goes on and on.
-Are these particular labels something you would use to characterize your drag? what kind of drag do you do and what’s your style drag?
+Interviewer: Okay.
+So, there are a lot of terms and styles of drag from drag queens to drag kings, to glamour queens, male impersonation, comedy queens, bearded queens, the list goes on and on.
+Are these particular labels—are these particular labels something you would use to characterize your drag?
+What kind of drag do you do and what’s your style of drag?

-Liam Laughin: OK so we’ll just break this down a little bit, so I don’t go off on a rambling tangent.
-OK so I am OK with the term Drag King, but I’m now starting to go towards drag artist or drag performer because when you section yourself off like that, not only does it set you off from the drag community as a whole because you are separating yourself from the Queens, which I don’t like to do.
-I love the Queens.
-The AFAB Queens or AMAB Kings.
-I think they’re just as valid, and I think when we start to section ourselves off like that, it becomes a ranking system.
-But that’s not to invalidate anybody who likes to call themselves that, so I prefer drag performer or drag artists it just it works for me because sometimes I don’t want to put Liam’s face on.
+Liam Laughin: Okay so we’ll just break this down a little bit, so I don’t go off on a rambling tangent.
+Okay so I am okay with the term drag king, but I’m now starting to go towards drag artist or drag performer because when you section yourself off like that, not only does it set you off from the drag community as a whole because you are separating yourself from the queens, which I don’t like to do.
+I love the queens.
+The AFAB queens or AMAB kings, I think they’re just as valid, and I think when we start to section ourselves off like that, it becomes a ranking system.
+But that’s not to invalidate anybody who likes to call themselves that, so I prefer drag performer or drag artist.
+It just, it works for me because sometimes I don’t want to put Liam’s face on.
 Sometimes I want to be a monster, sometimes I want to be an alien, and that’s kind of where I am there.
-OK so what was the second part of that question?
+Okay so what was the second part of that question?

 Interviewer: The second part of question is what type of drag do you do?

-Liam Laughin: OK.
-I do a very heavy storytelling drag and I have not performed live a lot if you do the math I started doing drag right when when shutdown happened so a lot of my content has been virtual digital content but with a lot of that I started realizing that what I enjoy to do most is story tale through either acting or lip syncing and putting together a video that way so that’s-that’s Liam’s shtick, is he loves a good story telling.
-OK So what was the 3rd part?
+Liam Laughin: Okay.
+I do a very heavy storytelling drag and I have not performed live a lot.
+If you do the math, I started doing drag right when–when shutdown happened, so a lot of my content has been virtual, digital content.
+But with a lot of that I started realizing that what I enjoy to do most is story tell through either acting or lip syncing and putting together a video that way.
+So that’s-that’s Liam’s shtick, is he loves a good story telling.
+Okay So what was the third part?

-Interviewer: The 3rd part is a little bit similar to the second part.
+Interviewer: The third part is a little bit similar to the second part.
 It’s “what is your style of drag?”.

-Liam Laughin: OK.
-My style of drag is very concept heavy, driving storytelling drag, and sometimes I don’t even have to have makeup on for it don’t even have to have a costume, and some of the best drag that I have seen has been the artist being themselves out drag, and it’s beautiful!
-So, I go more for concepts and actually delivering a message or a story than just throwing a face on and doing a song.
+Liam Laughin: Okay, and my style of drag is very concept heavy, driving, storytelling drag, and sometimes I don’t even have to have makeup on for it, don’t even have to have a costume.
+And some of the best drag that I have seen has been the artist being themselves out of drag, and it’s beautiful!
+So, I go for more—more for concepts and actually delivering a message or a story than just throwing a face on and doing a song.

 Interviewer: OK!
 Who or what has influenced your drag?

-Liam Laughin: Ah, namely the Kings of course.
-Have to pay homage to the reigning King himself Landon Cider.
+Liam Laughin: Ah, namely the kings, of course.
+Have to pay homage to the reigning king himself Landon Cider.
 He’s phenomenal.
-That’s how I found out that AFAB performers could actually perform in the drag space in the 1st place him winning really opened it up for a lot of us and I mean there’s it opened up this world that I didn’t even know existed but the classics Mo B. Dick. he’s phenomenal OG has been doing this since the 90s holding it down still looking good other influences my dear friend Kreme Inakuchi, who is from Canada.
-They are a drag performer that has a male presenting character and a female presenting character, and sometimes they will mesh that together and is beautiful.
+That’s how I found out that AFAB performers could actually perform in the drag space in the 1st place; him winning really opened it up for a lot of us, and I mean there’s–it opened up this world that I didn’t even know existed.
+But the classics Mo B. Dick.
+He’s phenomenal, OG, has been doing this since the 90s, holding it down, still looking good.
+Other influences, my dear friend Kreme Inakuchi, who is from Canada.
+They are a drag performer that has a male presenting character and a female presenting character, and sometimes they will mesh that together and it’s beautiful.
 So, Kreme Inakuchi is a big influence for me.
 And pretty much every single drag performer that I have come into contact with inspires me in some way.
 They all give me something, and that’s the cool thing, is that the basic public perception of drag is we’re in competition with each other all the time, but really even in a competition setting, at least in my experience, it’s been a community, it’s been supportive, it’s been loving, and a place where you can be yourself.
 So, everyone inspires me.
-Anybody that I’ve met inspires me, and I will go on ahead and say my drag mother as well Anya inspires me.
-She’s helped me a lot break out of my shell, and she towers above me, probably about 2 feet 3 feet above me, in heels and looks down and she goes, “it’ll be OK” (laughter).
+Anybody that I’ve met inspires me, and I will go on ahead and say my drag mother as well, Anya, inspires me.
+She’s helped me a lot break out of my shell, and she towers above me, probably about 2 feet, 3 feet above me in heels and looks down and she goes, “It’ll be okay” [laughter].

 Interviewer: That’s great that there’s a lot of influences that I go into it.
 That it helps build and build and build.
 So, do you consider your drag political?

-Liam Laughin: I think, and I don’t think my drag is political so much as it is a critique on the human condition.
-I struggle a lot in my day today with depression and anxiety so I use my drag to show others that it’s OK to feel these feelings that you do, and here’s how you can tell a story with that and touch others that way.
+Liam Laughin: I’m trying to think, and I don’t think my drag is political so much as it is a critique on the human condition.
+I struggle a lot in my day-to-day with depression and anxiety, so I use my drag to show others that it’s OK to feel these feelings that you do, and here’s how you can tell a story with that and touch others that way.
 So, I haven’t really done anything political with my drag.
 If something calls me to do that, then I might in the future, but for now, no.

 Interviewer: Can you talk about what your life is like as a drag artist?

-Interviewer: That’s great that you’re having a ball while doing it even though there’s a lot of moving parts to it as you’ve shown me.
-Are you part of a drag family house or collective?
+Interviewer: That’s—that’s great that you’re having a ball while doing it even though there’s a lot of moving parts to it as you’ve shown me.
+Are you part of a drag family, a house or a collective?

 Liam Laughin: Yes.
-And now we don’t all live together but my drag mother Anya she has several children and I have my grandma Eileen Don Dover these puns so there’s Eileen there’s Anya there’s me and my brother Will and I also have a drag son Earnie and yeah.
-So, we are part of a collective we just kind of adopted each other and it works well.
+And now we don’t all live together but my drag mother Anya she has several children and I have my grandma Eileen Don Dover [laughing].
+I love these these puns.
+So there’s Eileen, there’s Anya, there’s me and my brother Will, and I also have a drag son Earnie and yeah.
+So, we are part of a collective, we just kind of adopted each other and it works well.

 Interviewer: OK.
 How often do you do you perform?
-I know you said that, you know, we are in the covid era so it’s very difficult to physically go somewhere, but how often do you do like, online gigs, I guess?
+I know you said that, you know, we are in the COVID era so it’s very difficult to physically go somewhere, but how often do you do like, online–online gigs, I guess?

 Liam Laughin: I would say I try to do a live show at least once a week with my work.
 Kreme Inakuchi is up in Canada [and] they have a drag house called House of Tequila Mockingbirds, and we-I’ve been doing their weekly Tuesday night show from the past year every couple of weeks or so.
 So, I try to do drag at least once a week to keep my skills sharp, but also that way when I do perform again, I’m not [a] deer in the headlights, and I think that’s pretty healthy.
 I feel like if it did this all the time, it becomes–it takes over your life.
 It becomes an obsession, and that’s not healthy.
 It becomes a coping mechanism as opposed to therapy so, yes.

-Interviewer: OK!
-Can you verbally describe what goes into getting ready for performance exactly?
+Interviewer: Okay.
+Can you verbally describe what goes into getting ready for a performance exactly?

 Interviewer: What are the biggest challenges to doing drag and being a drag artist?

-Liam Laughin: the biggest Challenges to doing drag for me has been letting go of Morgan while I’m in drag ’cause Morgan has the fear.
-Morgan has the “well maybe you shouldn’t do that ’cause you’re going to look stupid”.
-Where so that’s been the biggest challenge for me is separating who I am day-to-day from who Liam is and who he can be, so I’m still working on that part it’s a bit of an adjustment but it’s getting better.
+Liam Laughin: The biggest Challenges to doing drag, for me, has been letting go of Morgan while I’m in drag ’cause Morgan has the fear.
+Morgan has the “well maybe you shouldn’t do that because you’re going to look stupid.”
+Where– so that’s been the biggest challenge for me is separating who I am day-to-day from who Liam is and who he can be, so I’m still working on that part.
+It’s a bit of an adjustment but it’s getting better.
 So, and what was the second part of that question?

 Liam Laughin: Oh yeah.
-And being assigned female at birth, there’s still a lot of misogyny in the drag community, and there’s not enough representation for AFAB artists and there needs to be and it’s I’m starting to see it my last gig that I did life and it was actually in a room full of people is that at the end of it all the crowd goes to the Queens and then me as the AFAB performer I’m kind of stuck in the corner nobody really wants to talk to me.
-I’ll branch out, they’re kind of like “yeah, yeah.”, and then that’s it.
-It’s just, I don’t know why and maybe there needs to be a study done on it, but that is the biggest challenges.
+And being assigned female at birth, there’s still a lot of misogyny in the drag community, and there’s not enough representation for AFAB artists and there needs to be and it’s– I’m starting to see it, my last gig that I did live, and it was actually in a room full of people, is that at the end of it all the crowd goes to the queens and then me as the AFAB performer, I’m kind of stuck in the corner; nobody really wants to talk to me.
+I’ll branch out, they’re kind of like “yeah, yeah.”
+And then that’s it.
+It’s just– I don’t know why and maybe there needs to be a study done on it, but that is the biggest challenges.
 Because I was assigned female at birth, the general population is still trying to catch up to that idea of there are other drag performers out there than just what you see on RuPaul.
-So that’s a challenge, but we’re breaking down the walls a little bit Landon CIder won Dragula, Tenderoni won drag Queen of the year, Adam All is killing it, Hugo Grrrl is killing it; there’s all these great AFAB performers out there that are getting after it, so we’re getting there.
+So that’s a challenge, but we’re breaking down the walls a little bit Landon CIder won Dragula, Tenderoni won Drag Queen of the Year, Adam All is killing it, Hugo Grrrl is killing it; there’s all these great AFAB performers out there that are getting after it, so we’re getting there.

 Liam Laughin: Yes.

-Interviewer: is there anything unique to the drag scene where you live compared to other places and the country or the world that you can think of?
+Interviewer: Is there anything unique to the drag scene where you live compared to other placesi in the country or the world that you can think of?